 The sparkle a diamond produces, and the pattern of light and dark areas caused by reflections within the diamond.

-GIA’s D-to-Z color-grading scale is the industry’s most widely accepted grading system.
-The scale begins with the letter D, representing colorless, and continues, with increasing presence of color, to the letter Z with these distinctions make a very big difference in diamond quality and price..
+GIA’s D-to-Z color-grading scale is the most widely accepted colour grading system.
+Beginning with the letter D, representing colorless, and continues, with increasing colour, to the letter Z with these distinctions make a very big difference in diamond quality and price..
 This is completed by comparing a stone to masterstones under controlled lighting, GIA assesses the colour.